reactific/RxMongo/README.md

 It utilizes Akka for nearly everything (logging, I/O, streams, actors, configuration, etc.) and is reticent to depend on other packages.

-The goals of RxMongo is to provide the best performing non-blocking, asynchronous Scala driver for MongoDB that is provably correct and production ready.
+The goals of RxMongo are to provide the best performing non-blocking, asynchronous Scala driver for MongoDB that is provably correct and production ready.
 This will be accomplished by using reactive programming principles, ensuring that every necessary construct has a full test suite, and requiring commits to pass every test so the project never regresses.